stephaneey/azure-and-k8s-architecture/cheat sheets/autoscaling.md

 Autoscaling plans are most of the times defined to help handle peak workloads and optimize costs.
 You should pay attention to the following items when enabling autoscaling:

 - Try to work with stateless services.
 This means that you should avoid caching information in-process and rather leverage the *Cache-aside* pattern.
-- Do not use sticky sessions also known as *ARR-Affinity*, because this could lead to service disruption is devices are being sent to an instance that was removed by the autoscaling engine.
+- Do not use sticky sessions also known as *ARR-Affinity*, because this could lead to service disruption because devices could be sent to an instance that was removed by the autoscaling engine.
+Any stateful application should offload its state to a different service.
 - Try to monitor the scaling events to make sure they reflect a true need.
 Keep in mind that autoscaling could also be triggered by malicious attacks (DOS/DDOS).
 Make sure to protect your compute with throttling etc. whenever applicable.
 - Some services that do not support **auto**scaling, can still be scaled by leveraging *Azure Automation*, *Logic Apps*, etc. This type of scaling works best with time-based scaling operations.